jguadagno/jguadagno.github.io/_posts/2020-06-26-connecting-to-an-api-protected-by-microsoft-identity-platform.md

 #### Gotchas

-Working with a preview of any product can be challenging, here is something I ran into and what fixed it.
+Working with a preview of any product can be challenging, here are some things I ran into and what fixed it.

+##### No account or login hint was passed to the AcquireTokenSilent call

 Exception with the text of `no account or login hint was passed to the AcquireTokenSilent call.`  This message generally means that the token or permissions are out of sync.
 Typically the user needs to provide new consents, or the token expires.